elee1766/potatoe/README.md

-you can add quotes, separated by new line, in
+you can add quotes, separated by new line, in `/usr/lib/potatoe/quotes.txt`

-/usr/lib/potatoe/quotes.txt
+prs welcome